hashicorp/vault/website/source/api/secret/pki/index.html.md

   `use_csr_common_name` for that.

 - `ou` `(string: "")` – Specifies the OU (OrganizationalUnit) values in the subject field of issued certificates.
-This is a comma-separated string.
+This is a comma-separated string or JSON array.

 - `organization` `(string: "")` – Specifies the O (Organization) values in the subject field of issued certificates.
+This is a comma-separated string or JSON array.

+- `country` `(string: "")` – Specifies the C (Country) values in the subject field of issued certificates.
+This is a comma-separated string or JSON array.

+- `locality` `(string: "")` – Specifies the L (Locality) values in the subject field of issued certificates.
+This is a comma-separated string or JSON array.

+- `province` `(string: "")` – Specifies the ST (Province) values in the subject field of issued certificates.
+This is a comma-separated string or JSON array.

+- `street_address` `(string: "")` – Specifies the Street Address values in the
+  subject field of issued certificates.
+This is a comma-separated string or JSON array.

+- `postal_code` `(string: "")` – Specifies the Postal Code values in the
-This is a comma-separated string.
+  subject field of issued certificates.
+This is a comma-separated string or JSON array.

 - `generate_lease` `(bool: false)` – Specifies  if certificates issued/signed
   against this role will have Vault leases attached to them.
 Certificates can be